LouisYLWang/Sync-Sofa/readme.md

 ### Open your video

 Our extension control `VLC` via controlling `VLC Web Interface`([http://127.0.0.1:8080/](http://127.0.0.1:8080/)), so next step you should open your local video via `VLC Media Player` and see if [http://127.0.0.1:8080/](http://127.0.0.1:8080/) can control the video.
-If the answer is "yes", go to the next step, otherwise you should check if there are multiple `VLC windows`, close the others and recheck.
+If the answer is "yes", go to the next step, otherwise you should check if there are multiple `VLC windows`, close the others, and recheck.
 Your `VLC Web Interface` should be like this:

 ![VLC media player - Web Interface](https://onns.xyz/blog/image/20200722-1.png)

-Video title, current time and total time on the webpage.
+Video title, current time, and total time on the webpage.

 ### Request new code

-Open [http://127.0.0.1:8080/](http://127.0.0.1:8080/), click the `Sync Sofa` extension and then click `REQUEST NEW CODE` button.
+Open [http://127.0.0.1:8080/](http://127.0.0.1:8080/), click the `Sync Sofa` extension, and then click `REQUEST NEW CODE` button.

 If nothing goes wrong you will receive a message like `Room created and room code copied to clipboard`, and the `room code` has been copied to your clipboard, send it to your partner.

 ### Start connection

-Your partner receives the `room code`, click the `Sync Sofa` extension, paste it in the input area and click `START` button.
+Your partner receives the `room code`, clicks the `Sync Sofa` extension, paste it in the input area, and clicks `START` button.

 ### Enjoy yourselves